HaojieFei/LearnByCoding-CPP/README.md

-# LearnByCoding-TinyProjectsForCPP
+# LearnByCoding-CPP
-some tiny projects written in cpp
+This repo is used for learning CPP with tiny experiments and small projects.

-# Projects
+# Tiny Experiments
 ### 1. [Memory leak checker](./MemoryLeakChecker)
-Memory leaks have always been a big problem in C++.
-Even experienced C++ programmers sometimes inevitably write code that causes memory leaks due to negligence.
-This project will use C++ to implement a memory leak checker.
+This experiment uses C++ to implement a memory leak checker.

+# Small Projects

 # Reference
 - shiyanlou.com